Joshv26/Joshv26/README.md

 **Joshv26/Joshv26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 Hello!
-I'm Joshv26 (Joshua Vaadelua), and this is my GitHub profile.
+I'm Joshv26 (Joshua Vaaelua), and this is my GitHub profile.
 Welcome! 👋

 Here's a snapshot of my tech journey: